tryscer/flock/flock-music.md

 ​	He walks over to the cop.
 “Excuse me, good officer of the law.
 I regret to inform you that right outside this tent, where the long eye of the law cannot reach, some white youths are mixing with black youths, perhaps planning to do mixed dancing.”
 ​	“Why, this is very serious!”
 Says the cop.
 He hurries outside.
 Eddie winks at us and goes back.
 ​	“What just happened?”
 Says Barry.
-​	Puppy says, without taking her eyes off the stage, “I think he just took your Coke.”
+​	Eleanore says, without taking her eyes off the stage, “I think he just took your soda.”

 A well-dressed man in a seersucker, all white-and-blue stripes, and a slim, yellow tie, comes on stage now.
 He’s got blood-red shoes.
 He’s wearing a porkpie hat, slightly cocked on his small head.
 Some people clap.
 Some people call “Tom!”
 ​	I’m already excited.